djecodes/fcc-js/README.md

-# freeCodeCamp's JavaScript Algortihms and Data Structures
+# freeCodeCamp's JavaScript Algorithms and Data Structures

 This repository contains all my code solutions to the challenges within the ten sections:
 - Basic JavaScript